scylladb/scylladb/docs/cql/compaction.rst

 ----------

 This document describes the compaction strategy options available when creating a table.
-For more information about creating a table in Scylla, refer to the :ref:`CQL Reference <create-table-statement>`.
+For more information about creating a table in ScyllaDB, refer to the :ref:`CQL Reference <create-table-statement>`.

-By default, Scylla starts a compaction task whenever a new SSTable is written.
+By default, ScyllaDB starts a compaction task whenever a new SSTable is written.
 Compaction merges several SSTables into a new SSTable, which contains only the live data from the input SSTables.
 Merging several sorted files to get a sorted result is an efficient process, and this is the main reason why SSTables are kept sorted.

-The following compaction strategies are supported by Scylla:
+The following compaction strategies are supported by ScyllaDB:

 * Size-tiered Compaction Strategy (`STCS`_)